Working Group on the Future of Work

 - Janine Berg, International Labour Organization (Switzerland)

-- Nicolas Blanc, CFE CGC National Digital Delegate (France)
+- Nicolas Blanc, CFE CGC National Secretary for Economic Transition (France)

 - Jenny Grensman, Sveriges ingenjörer/The Swedish Association of Graduate Engineers (Sweden)